websight-io/docs/docs/cms/developers/publishing/index.md

 import pl.ds.websight.publishing.framework.PublishException;

 /**
- * Allows to filter out content node during publishing.
+ * Allows you to filter out a content node during publishing.
  */
 public interface PublishingNodeFilter extends NamedPublishingOperation {

   /**
-   * Accepts published node during publishing of the content.
-If node is not accepted by the filter
+   * Accepts a published node during publishing of the content.
+If the node is not accepted by the filter
    * it will not be published.
    *
    * @param context current publishing context